Professor Judy de Haan

 Laboratory Head

 +61 3 8532 1520 judy.dehaan@baker.edu.auProfessor Judy de Haan is a Baker Institute Fellow and Head of the Cardiovascular Inflammation and Redox Biology laboratory at the Baker Heart and Diabetes Institute.
-She holds an adjunct Professorship through Swinburne University and Assoc.
-Professorship appointments through La Trobe University and Torrens University, Adelaide, and senior lectureships in the Departments of Immunology and Diabetes, at Monash University.
+She holds adjunct Professorships through Swinburne and La Trobe University and an Associate Professorship appointment through Torrens University, Adelaide, with senior lectureships in the Departments of Immunology and Diabetes, at Monash University and is an Honorary Principal Fellow at Melbourne University.
+She is an elected member of the Australian Cardiovascular Alliance: Drug Discovery Flagship (2019-), a past Director of the Australian Atherosclerosis Society (2021–2022) and the President of the Australian Atherosclerosis Society (2023–2025).

 Prof de Haan’s research focuses on improving the lives of diabetic patients by reducing the burden of cardiovascular complications.
 A focus has been on the pathogenesis of oxidant stress, where free radicals build up in the body and elicit damage, in particular, their contribution to diabetic macrovascular complications, such as diabetes-associated atherosclerosis and diabetes-linked endothelial dysfunction.
 This has led to significant discoveries on the role of endogenous antioxidant enzyme defences to limit disease.
 Her work has identified several key antioxidant enzyme mimetics, as well as activators of the transcriptional regulator of oxidant stress, Nrf2, as novel therapeutic strategies to lessen diabetic cardiovascular complications.
 Her research now focuses on the interplay between antioxidant defence and inflammation, with a particular focus on the Nrf2/NLRP3-inflammasome axis.
 Her preclinical investigations hold tremendous potential for translation into humans, and this next phase of her research is anticipated to yield far better cardiovascular outcomes than previous non-selective antioxidants such as vitamins C and E.